wonderwp/Documentation/src/02_Creating_a_plugin/02_Generator.md

 ## How to generate a plugin?

 WonderWp provides a wp-cli command to help you generate your plugin skeleton.

+wp-cli must be installed.
+If it's not installed on your project, you can install it like this : `composer require wp-cli/wp-cli`

-It's the `generate-plugin` command and you can invoke it like so :
+Then you can use the generator command `generate-plugin` which you can invoke like so :

 ```
 vendor/bin/wp generate-plugin --name="myPluginName" --desc="This is my plugin description" --namespace="WonderWp\Plugin\MyPluginNameSpace"